goderich/dissertation/dissertation.md

 Word-final \*g is preserved as /g/ in Matu'uwal and as /x/ in Skikun when preceded by /a/ or /u/.
 According to Li's [-@li1980;-@li1981] data, Matu'aw^[Called "Matabalay" in Li's publications.] still preserved final /g/ even following an /i/ when he was conducting his fieldwork on the dialect around 1980.
 Even during that time, only speakers above the age of 60 still preserved it, whereas "younger" speakers (around 50 years old at the time) no longer had it in word-final position [@li1980, p.
 385].
 Naturally, it had been completely lost by the time I conducted my fieldwork on Matu'aw in early 2020.
 Li's data can be used to reconstruct final \*g in several lexical items.
 Likewise, Seediq cognates can also be used to identify words with historical final \*-ig, see @sec:evidence-from-seediq-phono for more details.

+In other dialects, word-final \*g is reflected as a glide after the low vowel /a/, as seen in reflexes of \*ʔabag 'leaves' in the table.
+After high vowels (including Matu'uwal and Skikun for reflexes of \*-ig), it manifests itself as vowel length, e.g. Proto-Atayal \*ŋuhug 'nose' > Squliq *nguhuw* [ŋu.ˈħuː], Proto-Atayal \*wahig 'vine' > Squliq *wahiy* [wa.ˈħiː].
+Long vowels in the final syllable are traditionally written with a homorganic glide following the long vowel, both by linguists and Atayal speakers (only Matu'uwal has long low vowel /a/, which is normally left unmarked).

 Verbs with historical final \*-ig have an alternating /s/ that appears in suffixed forms, for example Matu'uwal *rumahiy\~rahisan* 'to dry in the air'.
 There are only a few of such verbs; see also discussion in @sec:other-consonant-alternations.

 However, not all lexical items with final *-iy* in modern dialects had a \*g coda in Proto-Atayal.
 Several examples are discussed in @sec:proto-atayal-phonotactics.